buswinka/piefs/README.md

-# omnipose_pure_torch
+# Omnipose Targets in Pure Torch
-Solves the Eikonal Function on instance masks in an 2D/3D Image -- The Omnipose Target Function
+Solves the Eikonal Function, and its gradients, on instance masks in an 2D/3D Image -- The Omnipose Target Function

 This implementation uses convolutions to calculate affinity masks, which may be faster and can occur on cuda, however uses dense representations of the affinity masks and therefore is